solsteace/dotrc/_assets/README.md

 I don't own most of the stuff in this directory.
 Here are the list of the assets along with its respective right owners:

-- `./AK_01.jpg`, from 'Arknights' by Hypergryph
+- `./AK_01.jpg` by Hypergryph
+- `./periiii/` by MICA Team

-Thank you for the wonderful work!
+Thank you for presenting such wonderful works!